 Here’s one strategy I suggest for anyone who might struggle with having enough money in their sourcing budget to make it from one Amazon disbursement to the next: Start setting aside a portion of your budget solely dedicated to higher ASP items.
 Make sure you are gradually working at finding items that will increase your sales without increasing your work.
 In my next blog post, I’ll go into more detail about how to raise your ASP and start getting more bang for your buck with your sourcing budget, time, efforts, and energy.

-Keep an eye out for that next blog post soon, but in the meantime we would love to hear from you in the comments.
+Right now, we would love to hear from you in the comments.
 Have you had success increasing your ASP over time?
 Are you actively trying to increase your ASP?
 Or is your business model built on lower ASP items?